jamezmca/the-ultimate-guide-to-getting-hired/README.md

 **So what do we do?**

 Most people fall into the trap of printing off their one resume, and having a cover letter template where they swap out the company name for every application.
-And it's easy to understand why - as the volume is forced to go up, there is a sacrifice in the quality of each application as a natural consequence.
+And it's easy to understand why - as the volume of applications is forced to go up, there is a sacrifice in the quality of every application as a natural consequence.

-Unfortunately, to attract the attention of the recruiter and the ATS screening system, it is however **ABSOLUTELY ESSENTIAL** that every application is tailored to the job posting.
+Unfortunately, to attract the attention of the recruiter and the ATS screening system, it is however **ABSOLUTELY ESSENTIAL** that every application is tailored to the job posting, especially when most people aren't doing this.

 *Now you might say - "James, that sounds like an incredible amount of work just to land a job!".*